4.86 from 14 votes

 16 servings

-My family has been making Mom’s Zucchini Bread recipe for decades because it’s simply the best EVER!
-It’s packed with more zucchini than most loaves without being heavy.
-Plus, get the answers to the top 12 most asked zucchini bread questions!
+My family has been making Mom’s Zucchini Bread for decades.
+It’s the best—packed with more zucchini than most loaves without being heavy!

 Ingredients